 Besides in the winter where all you can really do is visit Weinachtsmarkts (Christmas markets; I will get to later) there is spring and summer.
 I have only lived here long enough to see one spring season but it was more beautiful than I had ever seen in the states.
 The feeling of being trapped in the cold sharp air for six months begins to feel like ten years; suddenly disappears when the hundred different colors of blooms appear right before your eyes.
-But only few take enough time out of their life schedule to recognize and cherish the beautiful beginning of summer, like me.
+But only a few take enough time out of their life schedule to recognize and cherish the beautiful beginning of summer, like me.

-As summer approaches, I would do anything to live in the countryside or just plant myself right in the middle of one of the vineyards and never move myself again.
+As summer approaches, I would do anything to live in the countryside or just plant myself right in the middle of one of the vineyards and never move again.
 The smell of the rain here is so clean and fresh; I would stand outside in it just to smell it.
 And when the evenings are here, the sun turns into beautiful shades of reds, oranges, pinks, yellows, and purples, tidying the sky.
 I had to watch a dog for a friend one week and the dog had to go to the bathroom at least 8 times a day, and we live on the third floor so I would have to walk it all the way down and out.
 But in the evenings there was no hesitation from me.
-The dog was my excuse to go outside when it was quiet and peaceful, watching the last rays of sun melt beyond the horizon.
+The dog was my excuse to go outside when it was quiet and peaceful, watching the last rays of the sun melt beyond the horizon.
 The smell of the fresh cool night air would rush in and I would be blanketed under a million white stars.
-Soon enough the lights on the radio tower (what we called the sky pointer of Germany) would turn on its pink and green communication lights, and would glow like a spaceship.
+Soon enough the lights on the radio tower (what we called the sky pointer of Germany) would turn on its pink and green communication lights and would glow like a spaceship.
 What I would give to have summer back now.

 Fall happens right before your eyes, and it is gorgeous.
 I experienced my second fall in Germany and I was in love: the bright beautiful colors of the leaves on the trees.
-It started with just yellow, then orange appeared and bright bright reds that were the color of fresh blood.
+It started with just yellow, then orange appeared and bright reds that were the color of fresh blood.
 The leaves fall only slowly at first, here and there, and the warm air still comforts you.
 But as soon as the first cold day appears, they do not stop, and the leaves plummet to the ground in one night.

 We woke up one day and one specific species of trees dropped all of their leaves, every tree, dropped their still green leaves and there were enough to make leaf mountains!
 Piles that would cover even the tallest man on Earth.
 (Exaggeration I believe) And it is just magnificent all of the colors.
-If you were to drive into Oberursal to Frankfurt International School, forests and trails around and through surround it.
+If you were to drive into Oberursel to Frankfurt International School, forests and trails around and through surround it.
 It’s beautiful to just look out the window during school.
 Luckily for the mile runs in gym class I get to enjoy nature’s beauty and not an asphalt track.
 If you were to ride up there in the month of October before it starts to freeze, the whole forest(s) are bright paint pallets of colors.
-So photo perfect.
+So photo-perfect.
 The greens still barely there, hiding behind the marvelous shades of reds, and pumpkin oranges to dull squash yellows.
 It is a sight to stand and breathe in its wonders.

 Winter is right around the corner as soon as fall appears.
 That’s the sad part; that fall is so short and winter comes so soon.
-Although even in early winter most of the leaves on the trees are still there, but the once bright variety of colors that still remain are now dull and ready to fall to the earth.
-As middle of November and December come, the nights get even colder and the snow is here (hopefully) but if you were to go up more into the hills like in Oberursal there is always more snow.
+Although even in early winter most of the leaves on the trees are still there, the once bright variety of colors that still remain are now dull and ready to fall to the earth.
+As the middle of November and December come, the nights get even colder and the snow is here (hopefully) but if you were to go up more into the hills like in Oberursal there is always more snow.
 Now the snow blankets the dead tree branches and the ground.

-Walking though the forests here is like walking through the forests in the beginning of the Chronicles of Narnia movie once the kids step out of the wardrobe.
+Walking through the forests here is like walking through the forests at the beginning of the Chronicles of Narnia movie once the kids step out of the wardrobe.
 You can’t help but feel like it is a winter wonderland truly.
 I suppose I love trees because there was not many in Colorado and only in the mountains in Montana.
 But trees are important to this world (that is why you should not kill them) they are good for Oxygen which is healthier breathing, and its good for habitats for animals (which you should not kill either unless needed) and the last thing is their beauty, they add color and dimension to this dull world.

-November 4, 2012 is the date today.
+November 4, 2012, is the date today.
 And it is winter.
 Although winter came way before it was called upon.
 Way before.
 We had our first snow in October!
 Only October.
 The strangest thing here in Germany is the weather.
-Last year 2011 in downtown Frankfurt we got one day of snow that was about one inch.
+The last year 2011 in downtown Frankfurt we got one day of snow that was about one inch.
 That was it, and in 2010, there was a record snowfall of about five feet!
 Then this year in 2012 the first snow is already in October, although so far that has been the only snow.
 The days are shorter now, and colder.
 Definitely.
 Seeing all of the beautiful fur coats and fancy coats in the shops really make me wish I owned one, but I do love my fifteen-dollar Esprit winter jacket.

 © Kayla Coleman